YuiYukihira/YuiYukihira/README.md

 Hey!
 I'm Lucy (they/them), I write mostly whatever's got my interest that month (please don't look at my abandoned projects 😢).

-Currently I'm working on [Emphasize](https://github.com/makepress/emphasize) a static-site generator written in rust.
+Currently I'm working on:

+- [Emphasize](https://github.com/makepress/emphasize): A static-site generator written in rust.
+- [Romanticise](https://github.com/YuiYukihira/romepwof;janticise): A weird boori but not image saving service, also in rust.

 I'm open to a chatting, so drop me an email.